-Your Robalo boat has a single male receptacle outside on the deck for shore power connection.
-When not in use, a water-resistant cover protects the receptacle.
 Before you connect your boat to shore power, turn off the main cabin circuit breakers.
 Attach the shore power cord to the boat first and turn clockwise to lock.
 Thread the locking ring on the inlet to secure the cord.
 Connecting the cord to the boat first will prevent dropping a "hot" cord into the water.
 (When you leave the dock, remove the cord from the dockside shore outlet first.)
 If you have any questions, contact your Robalo dealer.

-Always be sure when using a Y-adapter or connecting two power cords that any connections are clear of water standing on the dock from rain or the pedestal water outlet.
+Robalo Boats, LLC Nashville, GA robalo.com Always be sure when using a Y-adapter or connecting two power cords that any connections are clear of water standing on the dock from rain or the pedestal water outlet.